acoupi/acoupi/docs/explanation/index.md

 # Acoupi Explanation

-Welcome to the explanation guide of **acoupi** Python software package.This section of the documentation is intended for users who wish to better understand how acoupi code has been designed and architected.
+Welcome to the _Explanation Guide_ of acoupi package.
+This section of the documentation is intended for users who wish to better understand how acoupi code has been designed and architected.
 The various explanation guide will enable you to get a deep understanding of the different layers of code forming acoupi, the distinction between an acoupi bare-bone framework and an acoupi running application.

 <div class="md-table">
     <table>